-APRA has re-accredited the use of the AIRB approach for the Bankwest non-retail portfolio.
-This change, which will be effective at 30 September 2016, will have minimal impact on the Group's capital.
+APRA re-accredited the use of the AIRB approach for the Bankwest non-retail portfolio, effective from 30 September 2016.
+This change had minimal impact on the Group's capital.

 The external auditor has performed certain agreed upon procedures over the Pillar 3 report, including verifying disclosures are consistent with information contained in the Group's Profit Announcement, returns provided to APRA and source systems.